WorldfavorOrg/recruitment-test/README.md

 A server should now be running on your machine with live update enabled, and you should be all setup for the assignments.

 ## Assignments
-The different assignments are divided into multiple tasks, each task rely on the previous to work.
+The different assignments are divided into multiple tasks; each task relies on the previous to work.

 Each task tackles a set of knowledge involved in our everyday development processes.

-To us, implementation design is as important as solving the task.
-The way you think will be first assessed through your code and next through the review meeting.
+To us, implementation design is as important as solving the assignment.

+The way you think will be first assessed through your code and further in a review meeting.

-All assignments should be done without using external libraries, except for the one already available in `package.json`.
+All assignments would ideally be completed without using external libraries, except for the one already available in `package.json`.

 No type definition nor linting are required from the candidate, but if you feel the need, we are open for this kind of initiatives.

-Each task should be divided into its own branch on Github, using the following naming convention: `task#`.
+Each task should be divided into its own folder, using the following naming convention: `task#`.

 ### Task 1